 How does the judging process work?

-Each separate division and category is judged as a whole by a team of three judges.
-Due to the number of entries, run-off rounds may be required.
-In such cases, the entries judged best by each team of initial judges are judged by a new team of judges to determine the winning entries in the category.
-The number of entries in a run-off and procedures for run-off judging vary by contest and category.
+Each entry is judged within its division and category (e.g., Junior Group Exhibit, Senior Paper) by at least one team of judges.
+Sometimes there are too many entries in a specific division and category to be judged by one team of judges in a reasonable amount of time.
+Multiple first-round judging teams followed by a final round then become necessary.
+In such cases, the entries judged best by each team of first-round judges are re-evaluated by a new team of judges to determine the winning entries in the category.
+The number of entries in finals and procedures for judging vary by contest and category and are within the discretion of the Contest Coordinator.

 All projects must be connected to the NHD annual theme.
 Additionally, all projects must adhere to general and category specific rules set out in the NHD Contest Rule Book.
 Any rule infraction will be taken into consideration in the final rankings.
 Projects are judged on the overall following criteria: